kyomu2010/MergeSort/README.md

-## A java program demonstrating mergesort as a parallel algorithm
+## A java program demonstrating mergesort as a sequential algorithm